wzslr321/wzslr321/README.md

 #

-<p> I am a High School student, learning programming on my own.
-In past, I mostly focused on getting knowledge in Node.JS with Express, TypeScript.
-Back-end > Front-end 😄 </p>
+<p> I am a  High School student who learns programming on his own.
+In the past, I have mostly focused on getting knowledge and experience in Node.JS with Express, TypeScript. </p>

+**Back-end > Front-end** 😄

 #